Document types

 To create a new a group, do the following:

-1. Add a title in any available language.
-Default language in the tenant is mandatory.
+Add a title.
+A title in the default language in the tenant is mandatory.

 Creating a document type